mobify/descript/README.md

 ### Adding your own searcher

-You can add your own searcher
+You can define and add new script searching function with this method like how we have `src` and `contains` search types.

 ### `descript.addSearcher`